 And it’s important not to underestimate how much the bracelet of a Rolex watch plays for its overall look, appearance, and how it wears on your wrist.
 This is something that can be noticed when changing from a Rolex bracelet to a NATO-strap, or leather strap, for example, as doing so tends to change the watch’s appearance completely.

-Over the years Rolex has come up with a number of different bracelet designs, and just like their watches, they’ve subtly been improved and changed in order to perform better, become higher quality, and to sit more comfortably on the wrist.
-And just like its watches, Rolex pays just as much attention to their bracelets as they do with their watches.
-Rolex bracelets are not just something needed to keep the watch on your wrist, but more so a crucial design element that complete the look of the watch.
+Over the years Rolex has come up with a number of different bracelet designs, and just like their watches, they’ve subtly been improved and changed in order to perform better, become higher quality, and sit more comfortably on the wrist.
+And just like its watches, Rolex pays just as much attention to its bracelets as they do to its watches.
+Rolex bracelets are not just something needed to keep the watch on your wrist, but more so a crucial design element that completes the look of the watch.

-Rolex bracelets are just like its watches made with the purpose in first hand.
-Everything about Rolex’s design is made for a purpose in first hand, and in second hand for looks, and so this is why you can rely on Rolex bracelets to be extremely durable, comfortable, and of high quality.
+Rolex bracelets are just like its watches, made with the purpose and functionality first.
+Everything about Rolex watches is made with a purpose in mind first, and second, for looks.
+This is why you can rely on Rolex bracelets to be extremely durable, comfortable, and of high quality.
 In fact, according to many watch collectors, they’ll say that the Rolex bracelets are the most comfortable watch bracelets on the market.

 In this article, we’ll go through the history of Rolex bracelets, look at the different bracelets that Role has made, and how they’ve changed over the years.